Small World Social: Company history

 Small World Social originally focused on using social media to change people's behaviors primarily in the area of health, health promotion and public policy.

 In 2009, the company patented a method and system for explaining complex concepts online.
 It now holds a portfolio of technology patents and has continued to have a research and development center based in Melbourne, Australia.

 In 2010 the company conducted research to develop a social networking training curriculum for Sydney teachers.

-Between 2010 - 2015 Small World Social worked with a variety of clients, including creating a professional training app with Genentech and working with New Balance to educate podiatrists, retail sales staff and fitness trainers about the scientific benefits of lightweight, low profile footwear.
+Between 2010 and 2015 Small World Social worked with a variety of clients, including creating a professional training app with Genentech and working with New Balance to educate podiatrists, retail sales staff and fitness trainers about the scientific benefits of lightweight, low profile footwear.

 In 2016 Small World Social partnered with Lexus to convert their user manual into Lexus Now, an app for drivers with how-to guides.

 Current work

-Today the company continues to work in the field of complex digital knowledge transfer and behavioral change, working with clients in the fields of health, science, medical device and manufacturing.

-Small World Social’s staff includes CEO Kathy Phelan, Project Lead and Director of HelpMe Feed Maddy Sands, and Head of Maternal Child Health Karina Ayers.
+Today the company continues to work in the fields of health, science, medical device and manufacturing.
+Small World Social's staff includes CEO Kathy Phelan, Project Lead and Director of HelpMe Feed Maddy Sands, and Head of Maternal Child Health Karina Ayers.
 Small World Social is currently working on HelpMe Feed, an app for health professionals supporting mothers to breastfeed.

-Technology

 Small World Social's technology is used in applications where tacit knowledge transfer is required.
 The SaaS technology platform works across a range of mobile and wearable technology, providing content relevant to each of these different form factors.

 Awards

 2014

-In February 2014, Small World Social was awarded an internal Genentech Technology Innovation Award.

-In early March 2014, in Hamburg, Germany, the company was awarded a Silver Medal at the 2014 World Media Festival for its work on the Genentech Learning Portal App.

-Also in March 2014, the company was awarded a Gold Astrid Award in New York for its Learning Portal App.

-In May 2014, Small World Social and the ABA won the Gold Questar Award in the Emerging Media: App section, for the Breastfeeding with Google Glass App.

-In June 2014, Small World Social's Breastfeeding Support Project was awarded the Questar Best of Category Grand Prize For Emerging Media, which is given to the top 5% of entries.

-In July 2014, Small World Social's Breastfeeding Support Project was awarded a Bronze Medal at the 2014 IDA International Design Awards for excellence in Multimedia Interface design.
+In July 2014, Small World Social's Breastfeeding Support Project was awarded a bronze medal at the 2014 IDA International Design Awards for excellence in Multimedia Interface design.

 In October 2014, Small World Social's Breastfeeding Support Project received honorable mention at the 2014 Victorian Public Healthcare Awards for optimizing healthcare through e-health & communications technology excellence.

 2015

-On June 3, 2015 Small World Social was named a finalist for LTEN's 2015 Excellence Awards.
+On June 3, 2015, Small World Social was named a finalist for LTEN's 2015 Excellence Awards.

 Later in the same year Small World Social received honourable mention in Website Design Competition at Annual International Design Awards for Lexus Now: Reinventing the Car Owner's Manual.